 - 3 cups warm buttermilk

-Combine the dry ingredients (start with 2-1/2 cups Maseca) then warm buttermilk and add to mixture.
+Combine the dry ingredients (start with 2-1/2 cups Maseca) then the warm buttermilk and add to mixture.
 Mix by hand until everything is wet.
 Cover and let sit 10-15 minutes.
 Knead lightly and add Maseca until a finger pressed into the ball of dough comes out mostly clean.
-Make two inch balls with the dough.
+Make the balls about two inches in diameter with the dough.
+Use some plastic wrap or parchment paper to roll out the 2 inch balls of dough.
+You need to roll them out according to how big you want them to be.
+Obviously the bigger the circle of dough the thinner the corn tortillas will be.
 This recipe makes about 12 tortillas.
-Cook each side of the tortillas 45-50 seconds.
+Cook each side of the tortillas 50-60 seconds.
 Press, heat, and serve!

 Have you ever wondered how some restaurants make those amazing handmade corn tortillas?
 Well, I know how to make them now and I am sharing my friend’s recipe.
 I know I have talked a lot about Melissa Richardson co-author of “The Art of Baking with Natural Yeast”.
 She is an amazing young mother who is teaching the world about natural yeast.